14kw/stash2slack/README.md

-# Stash2Slack (for Bitbucket Server)
+# Stash2Chatwork (for Bitbucket Server)

-Plugin subscribes to Bitbucket Server events and send notifications to Slack channels.
+Plugin subscribes to Bitbucket Server events and send notifications to Chatwork channels.

 Currently the following events are supported: